Functions

 batman

 The batman function creates points on the curve for the Batman logo.
 The curve is useful for testing surface meshing algorithms since it contains sharp transitions and pointy features.
 The user requests n points on the curve.
-The default forces exactly n points which may result in an assymetric curve.
-To instead force symmetry the user can set the optional parameter symmetric=true.
-In this case the output will be symmetric allong the y-axis, however the number of points on the curve may have increased (if the input n is not even).
-The second optional input is the direction of the curve, i.e. if it is clockwise, dir=:cw or anti-clockwise dir=:acw.
+The default uses the option stepwise=true, which means curve segments are sampled separately and hence all sharp features and corners are captured.
+In this case the actual number of points on the curve can deviate from n (be a bit higher), as each curve segment features at least two points.
+If instead stepwise=false is used then the function forces exactly n points.
+In this case the full closed curve is resampled as a whole, which may mean "corners are cut".
+The second optional input is the direction of the curve, i.e. if it is clockwise, dir=:cw or anti-clockwise dir=:acw (default).
 The implementation is based on a "parameterised Batman equation" 1.
-The following modifications where made, the curve is here centered around [0,0,0], scaled to be 2 in width, resampled evenly, and the default curve direction is anti-clockwise.
+However, instead of the equation, here use is made of Bezier spline segments that were fitted to the equation.
+This also improves the evenly spaced parameterisation presented here.
+In addition, here the curve is here centered around [0,0,0], and the width was scaled to be 2.

 References